 “And once again” pointing with his hand.

 They returned for the horses and were able with due caution to continue to climb on horseback.
-The track zig – zagged up the face of the rock for league after league without ever becoming too steep.
+The track zig – zagged up the face of the rock for mile after mile without ever becoming too steep.
 At one point it brought them back to the opposite side of the valley from Puilaurens, but now they were looking down on the Château!
 They pushed on upwards.
-Eventually they reached a point where the track divided.
+Eventually, they reached a point where the track divided.

 The first route they took proved to be a great disappointment.
-After a while it became obvious that this track led back down to the valley floor but it took them nearly two hours to be sure of this.
-Then on the way back the track divided again at a point, which they had not noticed when they passed it the first time.
-They took the wrong branch and the track petered out into dense woodland.
-This again caused at least an hours delay.
-Eventually they reached the point at where the alternative route they had originally rejected was again available to them.
+Almost immediately, it seemed probable that this track led back to the valley floor but it took them nearly an hour to be sure of this.
+Then, on the way back the track there was another division , which they had not noticed when they passed it the first time. once again they took the wrong branch and the track petered out into dense woodland.
+This again caused an hours delay.
+Eventually, they reached the point at where the alternative route they had originally rejected was again available to them.
 They decided to camp for the night.
 Theirry immediately set about lighting a fire and providing a store of firewood.
 As they worked, Thierry confided his thoughts rather than giving instructions.

 ‘All these high ridges are inhabited by both bears and wolves.
 It is absolutely essential to keep the fire going during the hours of darkness.
 It will keep any predators at bay and perhaps just as importantly stop them blundering into our camp by accident.’

 Estevan took in on himself to lead the search for firewood.
-In less than an hour he collected enough wood for a bonfire.
-He then worked with Thierry to build a fire they could sit by.
+Very quickly he collected enough wood for a bonfire.

 He then astounded the others by sprinking a reddish powder over kindling and over two small branches.
 He rubbed the branches together holding them above the kindling and the fire bust into life so vigorously that he had to jump backwards to avoid the flames.